NYC Personal Injury Lawyer » Car Accidents

 We represent clients who, because of avoidable crashes in the city, have suffered:

 Our legal team is also committed to helping family members who have experienced a tragic and untimely loss as a result of a fatal NYC collision.
-If you’ve experienced the wrongful death of a loved one, don’t hesitate to call our law firm for help.
+If you’ve experienced the wrongful death of a loved one, don’t hesitate to call us for help.
 We’ll be there to help you make the tough decisions and work hard to secure the financial justice you and your family deserve.

 The statute of limitations for most car accident claims in New York is just three years.
 This means that, following the date of your accident, you’ll have limited time (up to three years) to file a civil injury claim against responsible parties.